 Don’t offer promos for the sake of promotion.
 Identify a marketing gap you want to solve and then develop the perfect promo to work towards that goal.

 Create your promo codes

 Once you know what kind of promotion you want to do, you’re ready to create your promo codes.
-This is easy enough to do using your e-commerce platform native features (on Shopify or Bigcommerce, etc.).
+This is easy enough to do using your e-commerce platform native features on Shopify, Bigcommerce, or other online ecommerce sites.

 You might also opt for a third-party tool that has extra features that suit your e-commerce marketing strategy.
 If you’re registered in Amazon’s Brand Registry Program, they now offer a promo code feature specifically for social media promotions.